alexandre-mouysset/holbertonschool-shell/README.md

 #!/bin/bash
 find . -type f -name "*.js" -delete
 deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders

+#!/bin/bash
+find . -type d -mindepth 1 | wc -l
+counts the number of directories and sub-directories in the current directory.
+The current and parent directories should not be taken into account Hidden directories should be counted